Skip to content

 Short description

-To use SSH tunneling to forward the traffic from your local machine to the Amazon DocumentDB cluster, use an Amazon Elastic Compute Cloud (Amazon EC2) instance as a bastion or jump host.
+To use an SSH tunnel to forward the traffic from your local machine to the Amazon DocumentDB cluster, use an Amazon Elastic Compute Cloud (Amazon EC2) instance as a bastion or jump host.
 The bastion host acts as a proxy that forwards traffic from your local machine to the Amazon DocumentDB cluster.

 Resolution